CindyAlicia/Snake/README.md

 # Snake

 Unfinished project for a snake game made with the Phaser framework.
-Made on my school github account so the main account is a collaborator as well for viewing possibilities
+Made on my school github account and later transfered to my main account for viewing possibilities